ufz/devguide/_posts/2012-04-26-configure-cmake-options.markdown

 - `CMAKE_BUILD_TYPE` - Defaults to `Debug` which builds with debugging infos
 - `OGS_PROFILE` - Builds with profiling flags (`-pg`)
-- `OGS_CMAKE_DEBUG` - Prints out the values of all defined CMake variables at CMake configuration time.
+- `OGS_CMAKE_DEBUG` - Prints out the values of all defined CMake variables at CMake configuration time
+- `OGS_BUILD_INFO` - Informations on the build such as Git commit info, platform, build date and compiler options are embedded into the executables

 ## Optimization ##